-ARE-26 - Architectural Rendering
+ARE-26 - Architectural Rendering 3 units CSU

 This course provides study of pictorial drawing techniques necessary to produce architectural presentations.
 Finished renderings will include work in felt pen, pen and ink, various pencils, pastels, watercolor and other media variations.
 A completed portfolio is a requirement of the course.
 27 hours lecture and 90 hours laboratory.